TheCuriousCorporation/Blockbit/README.md

-BitcoinAddressSearch
+Blockbit
 ====================
-Easily search any Bitcoin wallet amount on the Blockchain
+Easily search any Bitcoin wallet amount on the Blockchain.
+Use it at www.blockbit.co